AlexAnzolaJ/android-programming-101-cwe-materials/readme.md

 ----------------------------------- | ------------------------------------------
-[Background](curriculum/01-onboarding/01-background.md) | Who we are and what we offer at General Assembly [Materials](curriculum//01-onboarding/02-materials.md) | Some context around the materials we provide [Roadmap](curriculum//01-onboarding/03-roadmap.md) | Prerequisites and suggested follow-up plan [Resources](curriculum//01-onboarding/04-tools-policies.md) | Description of tools used and relevant policies for this workshop
+[Background](curriculum/01-onboarding/01-background.md) | Who we are and what we offer at General Assembly [Materials](curriculum//01-onboarding/02-materials.md) | Some context around the materials we provide [Roadmap](curriculum//01-onboarding/03-roadmap.md) | Prerequisites and some suggestions for how to learn more Android skills [Resources](curriculum//01-onboarding/04-tools-policies.md) | Description of tools used and relevant policies for this workshop